ExpressLRS/Docs/docs/software/serial-protocols.md

 ### WebUI

 Start the WebUI on the receiver and go to the `Model` tab.
-From there you will be able to select `Serial TX` or `Serial Rx` on an output pin that supports serial communication.
+From there you will be able to select `Serial TX` or `Serial RX` on an output pin that supports serial communication.

 <figure markdown>
 <img class="center-img" src="../../assets/images/receiver-serial.png" width="auto">